MAXIMUM OFFERING SIZE

 DISTRIBUTION REINVESTMENT PRICE

-Limited redemptions available based upon the estimated NAV per share
+Limited redemptions available at the NAV per share

 While there are no assurances regarding the timing of a liquidity event, the board of directors will consider liquidity event options no later than 2023